department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Flow/conversation guide.md

 - [ ] Ensure everyone except the participant is on mute
 - [ ] Where necessary, confirm the participant is able to hear and see you

-## Agenda (Need to adjust)
+## Agenda

-Introduction: 5 minutes
+Intro: 5 minutes
-Warm-up: 10 minutes
+Warm-up: 5 minutes
-Tasks 1: 10 minutes
+Task 1 (Sign in to VA.gov): 10 minutes
-Task 2: 20 minutes
+Task 2 (Create an IAL1 Login.gov account): 15 minutes
-Task 3: 10 minutes
+Task 3 (Continue back to the VA): 5 minutes
-Task 4: 10 minutes
+Task 4 (Upgrade to an IAL2 Login.gov account): 10 minutes
-Cool down: 5 minutes
+Cool down: 3 minutes
-Thank you: 5 minutes
+Thank you: 2 minutes

-## Introduction - 5 minutes
+## Intro - 5 minutes

 Thanks for joining us today!
 My name is Tyler and [NOTETAKER'S NAME] is taking notes.

-I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
+I also have a few other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

 Today we're going to talk about how you sign in to access and manage your VA benefits and health care.